niyatipatel2005/financial-fraud-detection/README.md

 This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details

 ## Acknowledgments

+We would like to thank the following for their support and inspiration throughout the project:

+- [Kaggle](https://www.kaggle.com/code/eryash15/financial-fraud-detection-using-pyspark-mllib/input) for providing the original dataset for financial fraud detection.
+- The open-source community for tools like Apache Spark, PySpark, and MLlib that made scalable machine learning possible.
+- Our mentors and professors for their guidance and motivation.
+- GitHub and VS Code for being the backbone of our development workflow.
+- The creators of educational blogs, tutorials, and Stack Overflow discussions that helped us overcome technical hurdles.

 Inspiration, code snippets, etc.